sebastiaanstuij/AngularFirebaseTutorial/README.md

 # AngularFirebaseTutorial
-Angular app with Firebase backend base on this tutorial:
+This app is a Angular Reddit-clone with Firebase as a backend solution, based on the following tutorial:
 &amp; Firebase (https://thinkster.io/angulartutorial/learn-to-build-realtime-webapps/)

 This version contains several improvements: